Shazwazza/Articulate/README.md

 });
 ```

-The Docker site uses the same `FormOptions` and Kestrel configuration pattern.
+The included site uses the same `FormOptions` and Kestrel configuration pattern.

 Appsettings example: